cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/index.rst

 - :doc:`Audit Logging <audit-logging>` provides a chronological ledger containing evidence of operations or changes on CDAP entities.
-This information can be used to capture a trail of the activities that determined the state of an entity at a given point in time.
+This information can be used to capture a trail of the activities that determined the state of an entityType at a given point in time.

 - A :doc:`Namespace <namespaces>` is a logical grouping of application and data in CDAP.
   Conceptually, namespaces can be thought of as a partitioning of a CDAP instance.